techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-01-10-angular-9-firebase-authentication-email-google-and-password.md

 })
 ```

-## Creating the Login & Register UI Components
+## Creating the Angular Login & Register UI Components

-After setting up Firebase authentication in our project using AngularFire2 v5, we'll now proceed to create a register and login UI.
+After setting up Firebase authentication in our project using AngularFire2, we'll now proceed to create a register and login UI.

 Previously, we have created the `admin` module with a bunch of components to create, update and list the developer's portfolio projects.
 Now, let's create four more components for user registration and login.
 In your terminal, run these commands: